The blog

 1. Start with Behavioral Data, not Assumptions

-Before implementing desk booking, you need to understand how your office is actually used.
+Before implementation, you need to understand how your office is actually used.

-This step ensures desk booking reflects reality—not assumptions.
+This step ensures the rollout reflects reality, not assumptions.

 2. Design for Real Workflows